 - (A) "Medical treatment" is the management and care of a patient to combat disease or disorder.
-For this rule, medical treatment does not include: - (i) visits to a physician or other licensed health care professional solely for observation or counseling; - (ii) the conduct of diagnostic procedures, such as x-rays and blood tests, including the administration of prescription medications solely for diagnostic purposes (e.g., eye drops to dilate pupils); or - (iii) "First aid" as in (B) below. - (B) First aid is:
+For this rule, medical treatment does not include: - (i) Visits to a physician or other licensed health care professional solely for observation or counseling; - (ii) The conduct of diagnostic procedures, such as x-rays and blood tests, including the administration of prescription medications solely for diagnostic purposes (e.g., eye drops to dilate pupils); or - (iii) "First aid" as in (B) below.

+(B) First aid is any of the conditions listed in Table 6.
 This is a complete list of all first aid treatments for this standard.
 These treatments are considered first aid regardless of the professional status of the person providing the treatment.